MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/geospatial-component-map.md

 The current location pin should appear on the map.

-### Show locations from an Excel workbook
+### Show locations from an Excel file

 Your map can take location data from an Excel table.
 Each row is plotted as a pin on the map.

-Create a named table with the following columns.
+Create a table with the following columns, and give it a name.
 The columns determine the placement and appearance of the pins and correspond to properties on the **Advanced** tab.

 | Column name | Corresponds to | Required |
 | -- | -- | -- |